CODE-DK/java-stack-test-task/README.md

 The application contains the following REST APIs

 ```
-1. GET /countries - Get All Countries
+1. GET /countries - Get all countries from database.
-2. PUT /countries/{countryCode}?action=increment - Update country counter by country code.
+2. PATCH /countries/{countryCode} - Update country counter by country code.
 ```

 ### Loading
-This app contains Dockerfile, so you can use k8s to scale your instances.
-To run the app with locally please check that Docker has already installed and execute the following command.
+This app use Docker with Dockerfile.
+To run the app with Docker please check that Docker has been installed and execute the following command.

 ```
-    docker-compose up
+    docker-compose up --build
 ```